RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 ### Publication of CA Information

-The Common Policy CP shall be publicly available on the FPKIPA website (see <http://www.idmanagement.gov/fpkipa>).
+The Common Policy CP shall be publicly available on the FPKIPA website (see <http://www.idmanagement.gov/>).
-The CPS for the Common Policy Root CA will not be published; a redacted version of this CPS will be publicly available from the FPKIMA website (See <http://www.idmanagement.gov/fpkima>).
+A redacted version of the CPS for the Federal Common Policy Root CAs will be publicly available from the FPKIMA website (See <http://www.idmanagement.gov/>).
+Other CAs operating under this policy shall make available a redacted CPS and annual PKI Compliance Audit Letter in their organization’s public repository.

 ### Interoperability

-Practice Note:
-There is no requirement for the publication of CPSs of other CAs that issue certificates under this policy.

 Where certificates and CRLs are published in directories, standards-based schemas for directory objects and attributes shall be used as specified in the *Shared Service Provider Repository Service Requirements* \[SSP-REP\].